himedlooff/frontend-pattern-library-workflow/proposal.md

-This talk will examine Mike's experiences with introducing the pattern library concept into his workflow by sharing baby steps like _thinking patterns-first_ and creating a simple page-o-patterns, to more advanced steps like incorporating a pattern library generator into a task runner like Grunt and even creating your own custom-structured pattern library and plugins.
+This talk will examine Mike's experiences with introducing the pattern library concept into his workflow by sharing baby steps like _thinking patterns-first_ and creating a simple page-o-patterns, to more advanced steps like incorporating a pattern library generator into a task runner like Grunt and even creating your own custom-structured pattern library generator and plugins.

 TODO: The abstract contains more specific details and demonstrates deep knowledge of the topic.